OfirGilad/AI-Assignment1/README.md

 ## The rationale behind selecting this Heuristic function:

 The optimal path for our agent to take is the path that will start from the agent current location and pass through:
-1. All the packages in "waiting" status after their time of appearance, and their delivery locations before the due time.
+1. All the packages in `waiting` status after their time of appearance, and their delivery locations before the due time.
-2. All the packages in "placed" status, and their delivery locations before the due time.
+2. All the packages in `placed` status, and their delivery locations before the due time.
-3. All the delivery locations of the packages picked by the agent.
+3. All the delivery locations of the packages in `picked` status by the current agent.

-Therefore, we add all these locations into our points of interest list, knowing that if we will find the optimal path, we will reach the simulator goal.
+Therefore, by taking into consideration all these locations, we know that the optimal path that goes in all these points in the correct order, we let us reach the simulator goal.

 We notice the following things:
 1. Since we know that the number of packages and their due times are finite,